aweber1/Sitecore-ElasticSearchProvider/readme.md

 Usage
 -----
-* Clone or Fork from Bitbucket
+* Clone or Fork repo
 * Compile
 	* You will likely need to manually add references to Sitecore.Kernel, Sitecore.ContentSearch, Sitecore.ContentSearch.Linq
 * Copy or reference the compiled Sitecore.ContentSearch.ElasticSearchProvider.dll and /App_Config/Include/Sitecore.ContentSearch.ElasticSearch.config files to your solution